 No matter what industry you hope to conquer, having a reputable presence online will help you.
-An online customer business website presence makes the difference between a business’ success or failure.
+An online custom business website presence makes the difference between a business’ success or failure.

 A current website will help people find you whether you sell real estate or janitorial supplies.
 A potential customer will likely be looking for you online or on their mobile phones and you don’t want your business to suffer.